chemandante/homm3/README.md

 07 - Centaur's axe\
 08 - Blackshard of the dead knight\
-09 - Greater Gnoll's Fail\
+09 - Greater Gnoll's Flail\
 0A - Ogre's club of havoc\
 0B - Sword of Hellfire\
 0C - Titan's gladius\